Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Independent

-In March she joined Convoy OS 22, which originated in Liverpool on March 13-1942.
-Andrea Brøvig was on a voyage from Oban to Trinidad, sailing in station 86, arriving Trinidad independently on Apr.
-1, having detached from the convoy on March 20 (again, ref. link provided in the above table).
+She later joined Convoy OS 22, which originated in Liverpool on March 13-1942.
+Andrea Brøvig was on a voyage in ballast from Oban to Trinidad, where she arrived independently on Apr.
+1, having detached from the convoy on March 20 (again, ref. link provided in the table above; Kristianiafjord and Thalatta are also listed).

 Final Fate - 1942:

-Torpedoed, shelled and sunk by U-128 (Heyse) in the very early morning hours of June 23-1942 off Trinidad, when on her way from Port of Spain to Freetown with 14 000 tons of fuel oil, having departed Port of Spain the day before.
+Andrea Brøvig was torpedoed, shelled and sunk by U-128 (Heyse) in the very early morning hours of June 23-1942 off Trinidad, when on her way from Port of Spain to Freetown with 14 000 tons of fuel oil, having departed Port of Spain the day before (Page 2).
 The first torpedo hit amidships on the starboard side, causing a heavy list.

 The maritime hearings took place in New York on Aug.
 6-1942 with Captain Pedersen, the 3rd Engineer and Able Seamen J. Rasmussen and E. Olsen appearing.